openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

 and enclave as well as the required EDL file.
 If you've chosen to build a container, the host will include some code that implements the required Azure IoT Hub communication.

+**Note:** On Windows, you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and the
+Visual Studio Code [Remote-Development extension](https://code.visualstudio.com/docs/remote/remote-overview) to utilize [Standalone](#Standalone%20projects) on a Windows desktop.
+In this case, you will need to install the [requirements](#Requirements) in the subsystem.

+## Standalone projects

 ### Build your Open Enclave solution.

-There are build tasks for both standalone and Azure IoT Edge container projects.
 The underlying system used to build is CMake.

-For a standalone project, there will be configure and build tasks for each target (ARMv7-A and AArch64/ARMv8-A).
+There will be configure and build tasks for each target (ARMv7-A and AArch64/ARMv8-A).
 The configure task will invoke CMake to create the required build files.
 This is only required to be run once.
 The build task will do the actual compiling and linking.